Carly Fiorina: Personal life

 Fiorina (then Cara Carleton Sneed) married Todd Bartlem, a Stanford classmate, in June 1977.
 They divorced in 1984.

 In 1981, she was introduced to AT&T executive Frank Fiorina, who told her on their third date that she would one day be running the company.
 She married him in 1985; it was the second marriage for both.
 Fiorina has said that they wanted to have children together but "that wasn't God's plan".
 Frank Fiorina took early retirement from AT&T in 1998 at age 48 to travel with and support his wife in her career.

 Frank Fiorina had two daughters, Traci and Lori Ann, from his first marriage.
 Their mother, Patricia, was awarded custody of both children following the divorce.
 Carly helped her husband raise his daughters.
 Lori Ann struggled with alcoholism, prescription drug addiction and bulimia.
 She died in 2009 at age 35.

 In February 2009, Fiorina was diagnosed with stage II breast cancer.
-She underwent a double mastectomy at Stanford Hospital in March 2009, followed by chemotherapy, which caused her to temporarily lose her hair, and later radiation therapy.
+She underwent a double mastectomy at Stanford Hospital in March 2009, and later underwent chemotherapy (which caused her to temporarily lose her hair) and radiation therapy.
 She was given "an excellent prognosis for a full recovery."
 In late 2009, during her campaign for the United States Senate seat held by Barbara Boxer, Fiorina humorously told a group of supporters: "I have to say that after chemotherapy, Barbara Boxer just isn't that scary anymore."

 According to the financial disclosures filed by Fiorina's campaign in June 2015, she and her husband have a combined net worth of $59 million.
 Fiorina has released the income tax returns that she and her husband jointly filed in 2013 and 2012; in those years, the Fiorinas reported income of almost $2 million and $1.3 million, respectively.

+Between 2005 and 2012, Fiorina and her husband owned a condominium in the Georgetown neighborhood of Washington, where they lived for roughly half the year; they sold the condo for $5.3 million.
+At the time of the 2010 U.S. Senate election, Fiorina and her husband lived in Los Altos Hills, California, a San Francisco Bay area suburb.

-Fiorina and her husband live in a home in the Washington, D.C., suburb of Mason Neck, Virginia, overlooking the Potomac River.
+As of 2015, Fiorina and her husband lived in a home in the Washington, D.C., suburb of Mason Neck, Virginia, overlooking the Potomac River.
 The house and grounds were valued at $6.6 million in 2015.
-At the time of the 2010 Senate election, Fiorina and her husband lived in Los Altos Hills, California, a San Francisco Bay area suburb.
-Between 2005 and 2012, Fiorina and her husband also owned a condominium in the Georgetown neighborhood of Washington, where they lived for roughly half the year; they sold the condo for $5.3 million.

-Discussing her religious faith, Fiorina said that she is Christian.
+Discussing her religious faith, Fiorina has said that she is a Christian.
 Specifically, she said that "she was raised Episcopalian but is not a regular churchgoer."